MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-powerbi-reports-factbox.md

 1. Start Power BI Desktop.
 2. Select **Get Data**, and start choosing the data source for the report.

-    In this step, you specify the Business Central list pages that contain the data that you want in the report.
-For example, to create a report for the Sales List, ensure the data set contains information related to sales.
+    Specify the Business Central list pages that contain the data that you want in the report.
+For example, to create a report for the **Sales Invoices** list, include pages related to sales.

     For more information, follow the instructions [Add [!INCLUDE[prod_short](includes/prod_short.md)] as a data source in Power BI Desktop](across-how-use-financials-data-source-powerbi.md#getdata).